mandpd/logseq-plugin-github-get/README.md

 ## Supported file types

-The following file types will be recognized and the appropriate code parser selected for the code block - typescript, javascript, html, php, markdown, Jupyter python notebooks, julia, R Python, YAML, docker, and typescript react.
+The file types supported by [Code Mirror](https://codemirror.net/mode/index.html) will be recognized and the appropriate code parser selected for the code block.